 We were delighted to receive a glowing letter of recommendation from Nicola Gourlay, Architect and Development Manager at the Chris Stewart Group:

-‘Chris Stewart Group worked with Good With Wood (GWW) on the award winning Greenside Development, a 38000sqft reimagining of a tired 1980’s office, into grade A workspace.
-GWW were involved in the project from the outset and worked closely with our in-house interior designers to develop the detailing and budget and then with the main contractor to fabricate and install the final design.
-The process of design development was greatly enhanced by GWW’s extensive knowledge of materials and detailing.
-The costs were managed at all times with GWW continuing organisation of itemised budgets in line with the design and recommendations for simplifications of elements where appropriate.
-The main-contractor extended the scope of works that GWW delivered given the quality of their workmanship.’
+‘Chris Stewart Group worked with Jason Baker Design (JBD) on the award winning Greenside Development, a 38000sqft reimagining of a tired 1980’s office, into grade A workspace.
+JBD were involved in the project from the outset and worked closely with our in-house interior designers to develop the detailing and budget and then with the main contractor to fabricate and install the final design.
+The process of design development was greatly enhanced by JBD’s extensive knowledge of materials and detailing.
+The costs were managed at all times with JBD continuing organisation of itemised budgets in line with the design and recommendations for simplifications of elements where appropriate.
+The main-contractor extended the scope of works that JBD delivered given the quality of their workmanship.’

-‘We would recommend working with GWW, and in particular on bespoke projects that require attention to detail along with value for money.
-We would also recommend that the earlier GWW are involved in a project the better value that can be realised and indeed the finished result would likely celebrate the unique warmth and character that can be created in skilled hands.’
+‘We would recommend working with JBD, and in particular on bespoke projects that require attention to detail along with value for money.
+We would also recommend that the earlier JBD are involved in a project the better value that can be realised and indeed the finished result would likely celebrate the unique warmth and character that can be created in skilled hands.’